 Alternative asset classes can vary greatly in performance from year to year, making it difficult to predict which asset classes will be the best performer.

-The table illustrates how from 2008 to June 2015, a balanced approach may be the best way to navigate this asset class.
-Since its launch, Mackenzie Diversified Alternative Fund has provided that balanced approach, which can give investors peace of mind.
+The table illustrates how from 2008 to 2017, a diversified approach may be the best way to navigate these asset classes.
+Since its launch, Mackenzie Diversified Alternative Fund has provided diversification, which can give investors peace of mind.

 Mackenzie Diversified Alternatives Fund provides investors with a diversified portfolio of alternative asset classes, and benefits from portfolio manager oversight.